8 Ways to Make Your Town Hall Meeting an Engaging Company Event

 We've got examples of town hall agendas that you can adapt for your own company event.

-6. Test your event presentation and the tech tools involved in it
+6. Test your presentation and tech tools before the event

 If you’re holding a large-scale town hall meeting, it’s important to make sure that the event runs smoothly.
 This is especially true if you're using technology.
 Whether it's a full virtual event or a simple powerpoint slide, Murphy's Law can and will affect your event.